Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisOperationalization.md

 ![Sentiservice](Images/Sentiservice.png)

 The model built was on a small dataset.
 Hence, you will find the sentiment scores are not robust.
-In comparison, the IMDB Movie reviews sentiment classification problem (https://keras.io/datasets/#datasets ) from keras consists of a dataset of 25,000 movies reviews from IMDB, labeled by sentiment (positive/negative).
-The intention of this lab was to show you how to perform sentiment analysis using Deep Learning with AMLWorkbench.
+In comparison, the IMDB Movie reviews sentiment classification problem (https://keras.io/datasets/#datasets ) from Keras consists of a dataset of 25,000 movies reviews from IMDB, labeled by sentiment (positive/negative).
+The intention of this lab was to show you how to perform sentiment analysis using deep learning with AMLWorkbench.

 ## Exercise